 - JASC is the oldest university exchange program of its kind between the United States and Japan.
-The structure of the Conference today remains inspired by and rooted in its rich and dynamic history. - 1934 Concerned by deteriorating relations between their governments, a small group of Japanese students initiate the first JASC in Tokyo to promote mutual understanding. - 1935 American students host the second JASC at Reed College in Portland, Oregon.
+The structure of the conference today remains inspired by and rooted in its rich and dynamic history. - 1934 Concerned by deteriorating relations between their governments, a small group of Japanese students initiated the first JASC in Tokyo to promote mutual understanding. - 1935 American students host the second JASC at Reed College in Portland, Oregon.
 This began the tradition of holding the Conference annually and alternating host countries. - 1941 The Conference is postponed by World War II. - 1947 JASC is revived by Japanese and American students living in Japan. - 1955 The Conference is postponed again because of limited financial resources. - 1964 American students hosted the 16th JASC.
-The Conference has continued annually and alternated host countries since then. - 1978 JASC alumni create a non-profit incorporation called the Japan-America Student Conference, Inc. (JASC, Inc.) to support student efforts. - 1984 JASC celebrates the 50th Anniversary of its founding.
-Conference sites included: College of William & Mary, the George Washington University, University of Pennsylvania, Barnard College, Princeton University. - 1994 JASC celebrates the 60th Anniversary of its founding.
-Conference sites included: Wake Forest, American University, Columbia University, and University of Washington. - 2004 JASC celebrates the 70th Anniversary of its founding.
-Conference sites included: East-West Center and University of Hawai'i at Mānoa, HI; Mills College, Oakland, CA; George Washington University, Washington, DC; and Princeton University, NJ. - 2007 JASC, Inc. expands programming and changes its name to International Student Conferences. - 2014 JASC celebrates the 80th Anniversary of its founding.
-Conference sites included: Des Moines, IA; San Francisco, CA; New York, NY; and Washington, D.C. - 2019 In the 85th year since its founding, the 71st JASC visited Kochi, Kyoto, Gifu, and Tokyo. - 2022 Entering the 75th year since its founding, the 71st JASC visits Tokyo, Nagasaki, and Kyoto.
+The Conference has continued annually and has alternated host countries since then. - 1978 JASC alumni created a non-profit incorporation called the Japan-America Student Conference, Inc. (JASC, Inc.) to support student efforts, incorporated in 1979. - 1984 JASC celebrates the 50th Anniversary of its founding.
+Conference sites included the College of William & Mary, George Washington University, the University of Pennsylvania, Barnard College, and Princeton University. - 1994 JASC celebrates the 60th Anniversary of its founding.
+Conference sites included Wake Forest, American University, Columbia University, and University of Washington. - 2004 JASC celebrates the 70th Anniversary of its founding.
+Conference sites included East-West Center and University of Hawai'i at Mānoa, HI; Mills College, Oakland, CA; George Washington University, Washington, DC; and Princeton University, NJ. - 2007 JASC, Inc. expanded its programming and changed its name to International Student Conferences. - 2014 JASC celebrates the 80th Anniversary of its founding.
+Conference sites included Des Moines, IA; San Francisco, CA; New York, NY; and Washington, D.C. - 2019 In the 85th year since its founding, the 71st JASC visited Kochi, Kyoto, Gifu, and Tokyo. - 2024 Celebrating the 90th year since its founding, the 76th JASC visits Los Angeles, New Orleans, and Washington, DC.